T3's favourite women's watches

 While you'd expect a watch made for women to sport a slightly more delicate strap and face, that doesn't mean it has to be pink or covered in flowers fashioned from Swarovski crystals.
 We've gone for watches that are feminine without being overtly girly.
 Watches built for business and fun.

-From affordable retro timepieces to luxurious designer watches, these are the best watches for tech-minded women to buy in 2016.
+From affordable retro timepieces to luxurious designer watches, these are the best watches for tech-minded women to buy.

 - Looking for a really expensive man's watch?
 Try our best luxury watch roundup